Makeve/lemp-students-selenium/5-ci-cd/index.md

 This module will guide you through the concepts and practices of Continuous Integration (CI) and Continuous Deployment (CD).
 It includes detailed instructions on setting up CI with GitHub Actions, deploying applications, and automated testing.

+By the end of this session, you’ll understand:
+- The value of CI/CD in modern software development.
+- How to set up automated workflows with GitHub Actions.
+- Different strategies for deploying applications.
+- How automated testing fits into a CI/CD pipeline.

 ### Contents
 - [Overview](introduction.md)
 - [Section 1 - Introduction to CI/CD](introduction-to-ci-cd.md)